LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/CreatingINPUTS_readme.md

 ### Meshgrid information
 > how to process the spatial grid information...

-Before you begin creating your forcing files, the meshgrid created in *SMS* must first be converted into a format compatible for MATLAB to work with moving forward.
+Before creating the forcing files, the meshgrid created in *SMS* must first be converted into a format compatible for MATLAB to work with moving forward.
 The code is found in ***Toolbox/fvcom2_7_toolbox/make_dat_files.m***

 *...note: this meshgrid file will be using for the rest of the pre and post processing analysis*